 16 of 18

 Marble Floor Tiles

 If you are looking for a no-regret design idea guaranteed to pass muster for years to come, you cannot go wrong with Carrara marble floor tile.
 It tends to be more resilient than the stuff designed explicitly for wall use.
 An example is this fireplace brimming with enduring style in a chic home by M.E.
-Beck Design.
-The mantel was painted a deep shade of gray to accentuate the dramatic veining of the stone.Continue to 22 of 24 below.
+Beck Design, Inc. The mantel was painted a deep shade of gray to accentuate the dramatic veining of the stone.Continue to 17 of 18 below.

 Fake it With Paint

-Got a shoestring budget?
+Do you have a shoestring budget?
 Then you can achieve that marble look on the cheap with paint.
-It is how Sherry from Savvy Apron refreshed her damage fireplace.
+That's how Sherry from Savvy Apron refreshed her damaged fireplace.
 The problem?
 Years of scorching heat from her gas-burning hearth left the original dark stone looking dull and dingy.
 The best part, a few years have passed since she completed this project and the paint has held up even after lighting the fireplace numerous times.